-White Beans And Spinach Enchiladas With Spicy Jalapeno Sauce
+White Beans And Spinach Enchiladas Recipe With Spicy Jalapeno Sauce

 White Beans And Spinach Enchiladas With Spicy Jalapeno Sauce is a delightful Mexican dish that is perfect for a weeknight dinner with the family, or a stylish dish for a dinner party.
 Enchiladas are rolled tortillas filled with meat or vegetable stuffing and covered with sauce, cheese and baked.
-These vegetarian enchiladas are filled with cannelloni beans, spinach and corn and covered with spicy jalapeño sauce.
-Serve with some thick cut Potato Wedges, Egg Salad or Spanish Rice to make a complete meal.
+These vegetarian enchiladas are filled with cannelloni beans, spinach and corn and covered with spicy jalapeno sauce.

 For jalapeno sauce

 - 3 Jalapenoes , deseeded and minced

 - 1 tablespoon All Purpose Flour (Maida)

 - 3/4 cup Vegetable stock

 - 1/2 cup Sour cream

 - 2 cloves Garlic , minced